Installation#

 With pip#

 orix is availabe from the Python Package Index (PyPI), and can therefore be installed with pip.
-To install, run the following:
+To install all of orix’s functionality, do:

 pip install orix